grunt-gallery/grunt-digital-audit/web-servers.md

 ### grunt's Server Mix

-grunt uses shared hosting with DreamHost and a cloud hosting subscription that is managed by Whirl-i-gig (CollectiveAccess).
+grunt uses Shared Hosting with DreamHost and professionally-managed Cloud Hosting (Whirl-i-gig) for the archive site.

 ## Web Maintenance

-Maintenance of the servers is important.
-For the archive servers, Whirl-i-gig handles updates and maintenance as part of the hosting package.
-They also do nightly backups of the data on the CollectiveAccess installation.
+Maintenance of the web servers is important.

-DreamHost shared hosting requires maintenance, especially as DreamHost limits PHP versions to current versions only, which makes legacy websites break.
+DreamHost Shared Hosting requires regular maintenance because DreamHost limits the PHP versions available to customers to current versions only— which means that any legacy websites break.

 DreamHost does this in order to charge extra for hosting legacy websites, currently ~$5 USD extra per website per month.